Amity University, Noida: Rankings

 Internationally, Amity University, Noida was ranked 1001–1200 by The QS World University Rankings for 2023 and 200 in Asia.
 The Times Higher Education World University Rankings also ranked it 1001–1200 in the world for 2023.
 It also ranked the university 401–500 in Asia for 2022 and at the same band among emerging economies.
 The university was ranked 901–1000 in the Academic Ranking of World Universities of 2022.

 In India, the National Institutional Ranking Framework (NIRF) ranked it 49 in the overall ranking for 2024, 32 among universities (2024), 22 in the pharmacy ranking for 2024 and 29 in the management ranking.

 Amity School of Engineering & Technology, Noida was ranked 31 in India by the NIRF engineering ranking for 2023.
 The university was ranked 236 in Times Higher Education Global Employability Ranking 2020.

 Accreditation

 Amity University, Noida has been accredited by the National Accreditation and Assessment Council (NAAC) with grade 'A+'.
-The university has secured the IET’s international accreditation for six of its engineering programmes.
-Amity law programs are recognised by Bar Council of India.
+The university has secured the IET's accreditation for six of its engineering programmes.
+The university's law programs are recognised by Bar Council of India.
 Distance mode programs of the university are recognized by the Distance Education Bureau.
 The management programs are accredited by the Accreditation Council for Business Schools and Programs (ACBSP).
 Amity University, Noida has also been accredited by the WASC Senior College and University Commission (WSCUC).